KristhianX/essential-buttons-toolbar/README.md

 ## Features.
 **Available buttons are:**
 - **Homepage:** Opens the default homepage URL.
 Can be changed in options.
 - **Duplicate Tab:** Opens current URL in new tab.Long-press it to access the browser's default link options, such as opening in the background, copying the link, etc.
-- **Hide toolbar:** Hides the toolbar.
-Refresh the page to display it again.
-- **Move toolbar:** Moves the toolbar to the top of the page or to the bottom if it is at the top.
 - **Close tab:** Closes the current tab.
 If the current tab is the only open tab, it opens the homepage URL instead.
+- **Close other tabs:** Due to the current behavior of the tabs API on Android Firefox, it cannot close unloaded tabs.
+Closed tabs can be restored with the undo close tab(s) button.
+- **Close all tabs:** Due to the current behavior of the tabs API on Android Firefox, it cannot close unloaded tabs.
+As the close tab button, it opens your homepage URL when the last tab is closed.
+Closed tabs can be restored with the undo close tab(s) button.
+- **Undo Close Tab(s):** Opens in a new tab the most recently closed tab(s) by this add-on.
+Please note that, at the moment, it does not keep track of tabs closed by the browser or other add-ons.
 - **New tab:** Opens the default new tab page URL.
 Can be changed in options.
 - **Go back:** Navigate back in history.
 - **Go forward:** Navigate forward in history.
 - **Reload:** Reloads the current page.
+- **Scroll to the top.**
+- **Scroll to the bottom.**
+- **Move toolbar:** Moves the toolbar to the top of the page or to the bottom if it is at the top.
+- **Hide toolbar:** Hides the toolbar.
+Refresh the page to display it again.
 - **Menu:** Opens an additional bar.
 This feature is provided to improve organization.
 Buttons in the menu can be customized on the settings page.
-- **Undo Close Tab:** Opens in a new tab the most recently closed tab by this add-on.
-Please note that, at the moment, it does not keep track of tabs closed by the browser or other add-ons.
 - **Settings:** Opens the settings page for this add-on in a new tab.

 **Other options include:**
 - **Toolbar height:** The number of pixels.
 The default value is set to 42px.